SaadAhmad67/Sequlize/README.md

-#Author: Saad Ahmad
 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Sequlize](https://github.com/facebook/create-react-app).

 ## Available Scripts